 I’ve moved away from Amazon because I fell out of favor with some of their practices, to become more independent as an author/publisher and because I’ve discovered a unique joy in making chapbooks.
 For a long time I went about being an author by mimicking traditional publishing models and standards.
 I was on Amazon because that’s where the big guys were, and that’s where I wanted to be.
 Not thinking how crowded the space has become, and that seeking discoverability is becoming more like chasing a unicorn if you haven’t made the right connections.
 Then I remembered that I want to create something different, something new; that’s why I began writing and putting out my work.
 Not to be like the big players, but to break away from how standardized and stale the industry is.
 This move to walk away from Amazon is me taking more steps towards my greater purpose.

-Join me on my journey by shopping my bookstore.
-I’ll be adding eBook versions of my novels and longer poetry collections to my store soon.
+Join me on my journey by shopping my handmade zines and chapbooks in my bookstore.
+I sell eBook versions of my novels and longer poetry collections here.
+And I accept monthly contributions via Patreon.

 Words = Life